Day Trip From San Francisco to the Russian River Valley

 The red barn of Martinelli Winery & Vineyards shines in the sun in Sonoma County

-As River Road winds its way west, you’ll get your first glimpses of the Russian River off to your right.
-At the intersection with Mirabel Road, you’ll find Burke’s Canoe Trips, which offers canoe and kayak rentals with shuttle service.
+As River Road winds west, you’ll get your first glimpses of the Russian River, where you’ll find Burke’s Canoe Trips, offering canoe and kayak rentals with shuttle service for a fun and memorable paddle.

-If you’re in the mood, head south (away from the river) on Mirabel Road to explore the laid-back, family-oriented town of Forestville (pop.
-3,293), where coffee shops roast their own beans, dining options vary from down-home to gourmet, and the hardware store stocks just about everything you need, including license plate holders with the town’s unofficial motto, “Forestville, The Good Life.”
-The appropriately named Tiny Town Café is the place to go for a cup of coffee and some local conversation.
+You may head south to explore Forestville (pop.
+3,293), where coffee shops roast their own beans, eateries serve down-home and gourmet fare, and the hardware store stocks a wide array of practical and giftable treasures.
+The appropriately named Tiny Town Café is the place for a cup of coffee, good food, and local conversation.

 Exterior of Korbel has ivy growing on it in Sonoma County